mcop/7dials/route_four.md

 The arrows on the right hand switch jacks indicate that this column is normalised together.
 This normalisation is in a loop so placing a patch cable in any of the right hand jacks connects you to all of them until another jack is inserted.

-Here’s a video which hopefully makes things a bit clearer!
+Here’s a link video which hopefully makes things a bit clearer!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=0Fd_a8_5U2g" target="_blank">
  <img src="http://img.youtube.com/vi/0Fd_a8_5U2g/mqdefault.jpg" alt="Watch the video" width="640" height="360" border="10" />